-Workers in any shop that opens on a normal Sunday may have special employment rights for more information see Sunday working on GOV.UK.
+Read Sunday working on GOV.UK to find out your employment rights.
 There is no automatic right for workers to have public holidays off, including Christmas Day and Easter Sunday, unless it is in their contract.
-Extra pay for working public holidays is optional, unless it is stated in an employee's contract
+Check your employee's contract to see if you get extra pay for working public holidays.

 Exemptions from Sunday trading restrictions

 Shops exempt from the Sunday trading restrictions for large shops include:

 - airport and railway station outlets

 - registered pharmacies selling only medicinal products and medical and surgical appliances